Call Today to Get Started With Your Visa!

 • The Alliance of Canadian Cinema Television and Radio Artists (ACTRA) and the Screen Actor Guild – American Federation of Television and Radio Artists (SAG-AFTRA).

-A reciprocal exchange program with an organization not listed above may be eligible under the P2 visa.
+A reciprocal exchange program with an organization not listed above may be eligible under This.
 The reciprocal exchange agreement between the organizations must be submitted to the United States Citizenship and Immigration Services (USCIS) for approval.
-The USCIS will review the agreement to determine if it meets regulatory standards.

-What is the process for obtaining a P2 visa?
+What is the process for obtaining a P-2 visa?

-1. Step One: File Form I-129, Petition for Nonimmigrant Worker
+Step One: File Form I-129, Petition for Nonimmigrant Worker

 Specific Evidence to be Submitted with Form I-129

-When submitting Form I-129, certain evidence must be included that proves the applicant(s) artistic or entertainment ability as well as the eligibility for the exchange programs under the P2 visa.
 Additionally, evidence of the contract, events, or activities that cause them to seek entry into the United States may need to be submitted with Form I-129.
 The evidentiary requirements are discussed in more detail below:

 Labor Certification

-The P2 applicant(s) must have a written consultation from an appropriate labor organization that identifies the work or services to be performed by the P2 applicant(s) while in the United States, as well as their qualifications for the work.
+The P-2 applicant(s) must have a written consultation from an appropriate labor organization that identifies the work or services to be performed by the P-2 applicant(s) while in the United States, as well as their qualifications for the work.
 The labor organization may also submit a letter stating they do not object to the petition being approved.

 Evidence of Events in the United States